davideanastasia/twitter-realtime-sentiment/README.md

 sbt assembly
 ```

 to build the jar with the project.

+You will also need Twitter credentials (plenty of links on the internet on how to obtain them) to insert in the
-You will then need a running Cassandra listening on 127.0.0.1, an Spark installation
+twitter.properties file, a running Cassandra node listening on localhost, Spark and two bash windows open (I have used
-and two bash windows open (I personally have used brew on my Mac to install them, as well as Scala and SBT):
+brew on my Mac to install them, as well as Scala and SBT):

 In the first: